batthias/mammal-brainstorming/docs/agda_style/peano.rst

 We start by creating a ``tutorial`` folder and inside a ``peano.mm`` file.
 First add the *module docstring*::
     #!mammal -v aardvark
-    """`peano` module.
+    """`peano` module -- define the natural numbers yourself.

-    A simple example module to get you startet with *Mammal*.
+    A simple example module to get you started with *Mammal*.

     Author:  LYaMammal Tutorial
     """